mvrahden/treasurer/README.md

 Everybody is more than welcome to contribute and extend the functionality!

 Please feel free to contribute to this project as much as you wish to.

+1. clone from GitHub via `git clone https://github.com/mvrahden/treasurer.git`
+2. `cd` into the directory and `npm install` for initialization
+3. Try to `npm run test`.
+If everything is green, you're ready to go :sunglasses:

 Before triggering a pull-request, please make sure that you've run all the tests via the *testing command*:

 ```
 npm run test